 Hi!
 Merhaba!

-I am a researcher in psycholinguistics, fascinated by the intricate cognitive mechanisms that underpin language learning and processing.
-My research focuses particularly on bilingual cognition, exploring how the mind navigates the complexities of multiple languages.
-Through a combination of psycholinguistic experiments and corpus analyses, my research aims to address four key questions:
+I am a researcher in psycholinguistics, fascinated by the cognitive basis of language learning and processing.
+My research focuses on bilingual cognition, exploring how the mind navigates the complexities of multiple languages.
+Through psycholinguistic experiments and corpus analyses, I aim to address four key questions:

 (a) How do monolingual and bilingual speakers process and mentally represent words and phrases?